joelclermont/kendo-docs/api/web/pager.md

         pageSizes: [10, 25, 50]
     });

 If the Pager is used with another widget then we usualy specify this Pager like object of options for given widget.
-In that case the DataSource is automaticaly inject to the Pager from the widget.
+In that case the DataSource is automaticaly injected to the Pager from the widget.
 See example for a Grid below.

 #### Example - grid pager
     $("#grid").kendoGrid({